Rezno24/climbing-blog-project/README.md

 - Generate the visualisations
 - Fit and evaluate the regression model

-All cleaning and preprocessing steps are fully documented within the included notebooks.
+All cleaning and preprocessing steps are fully documented within all the included notebooks.

 # File Structure